Sightsavers’ supporter promise and privacy policy

-Together we’re doing the amazing job of restoring sight and preventing sight loss.
-We’re also campaigning for a world where everyone can participate equally in society without fear of stigma or discrimination.
-And we couldn’t do it without you.
-We’re so grateful for your support, and we value your trust highly.
+Together we’re doing the amazing job of restoring sight, preventing sight loss and campaigning for a world where everyone can participate equally in society without fear of stigma or discrimination.
+We couldn’t do it without you.

 • We promise to put our beneficiaries first and spend our money in the way that’s best for them.